ConfederacyOfGaia/Gaia/mage.md

 ### Spell Mastery

 Starting at 11th level, you have achieved such mastery over certain spells that you are able to cast them with little effort.
-Choose a 1st-level spell that is in your spellbook:  You can cast it at half the standard spell point cost.
+Choose a 1st-level spell that is in your school:  You can cast it at half the standard spell point cost.
 At 15th level, you can choose a 2nd level spell, and at 18th, you can choose a 3rd level spell.

 If you cast a mastered spell at a higher level, you must complete a short or long rest to be able to do so again at half the standard spell point cost.
 By spending 8 hours in study, you can exchange the spells you chose for different spells of the same level.